 C5.4.
-Complexity of Fairness.
+Complexity of Fairness

 Students demonstrate the ability to identify alternative theories for determining what is or is not fair in the way benefits and burdens are distributed.
-14
+10

-14 There are five major alternative theories of fairness: 1) Equality - everyone should get equal shares regardless of other factors; 2) Work - only those who worked should receive benefits; 3) Effort - shares should be allocated in proportion to effort (those who try hardest should get the most).
+^{10.} There are five major alternative theories of fairness: 1) Equality - everyone should get equal shares regardless of other factors; 2) Work - only those who worked should receive benefits; 3) Effort - shares should be allocated in proportion to effort (those who try hardest should get the most).
 4) Seniority - benefits should be distributed in order of age or seniority (the oldest or the person who has been around longest gets priority treatment).
 5) Productivity - benefits should be distributed in proportion to the productivity of the person (the best performers get the most).

 C6.
-CARING TIP
+CARING

-Students understand that caring -- including the virtues of compassion, kindness, benevolence, altruism, charity, generosity and sharing - is the heart of ethics and they strive to demonstrate a concern for the well-being of others by displaying compassion for those in pain or need by providing support in the form of donations and/or personal service.
+Students understand that caring-- including the virtues of compassion, kindness, benevolence, altruism, charity, generosity and sharing - is the heart of ethics and they strive to demonstrate a concern for the well-being of others by displaying compassion for those in pain or need by providing support in the form of donations and/or personal service.

 C6.1.
-Basic Do's and Don'ts of Caring.
+The Basics of Caring